alankrantas/tensorflow-cuda-gpu-devcontainer/README.md

 # NVIDIA CUDA DevContainer Template with GPU Support on Windows

-Build and run a DevContainer with Python 3, CUDA 11.8 and cuDNN on Windows to avoid compatibility/updating issues. `.py` and `.ipynb` scripts are supported without the need to install Anaconda.
+Build and run a DevContainer with Python 3, CUDA 11.8 and cuDNN on Windows to avoid frustrating Tensorflow compatibility/updating issues. `.py` and `.ipynb` scripts are supported without the need to install Anaconda/Jupyter Notebook.

 ## Prerequisites